An internal link is a hyperlink that connects content in different pages on your WordPress website or domain.

-(WordPress Internal Content Linking Feature)
+(WordPress Internal Linking Tool)

-Internal Links – Benefits
+Internal Linking Benefits

-Or, as Wikipedia defines it …
+As Wikipedia explains it …

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)